Adityam582/Adityam582.github.io/_pages/about.md

 ---
 <!-- About Aditya -->
 <!-- ====== -->
-🙏 Welcome to my digital home!
-Greetings 👋, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta).
+🙏 Welcome, Greetings 👋, I'm Aditya Mehta (pronounced Aa-Di-T-Ya Me-h-Ta).

 I love to use the power of data and artificial intelligence to help humans take better decisions.